 We discovered two ways to correctly import HEIF format photos without conversion.
-First, you can navigate to iCloud.com on your Mac and download the files from there using the keep originals option.
+First, you can navigate to the iCloud website on your Mac and download the files from there using the keep originals option.
 The other method is to import the files into your photo library using a USB cable.

 We confirmed that the format was in fact HEIF in the Photo Library, but discovered that when you drag the photo onto your desktop, or share the photo directly from Photos, it auto-converts to JPEG, with a size identical to the AirDropped version.

 One workaround is to right-click on Photos Library within Pictures, then click on Show package contents, open the Masters folder, and navigate through the year, month, and day folders to find the HEIF photo.
 You can then drag it onto your desktop without auto-conversion.

 So if you really care about storing HEIF formatted Photos, and want to be able to freely share and move them around, you have to go the iCloud route or use the convoluted workaround.
 This is useful if you want to store them on an external drive while utilizing the smaller size HEIF files.

 But, if you share those HEIF files using AirDrop from your Mac, they will auto-convert to JPEG if the receiving device doesn't support HEIF, and even if it does support it, like with High Sierra, the file size will jump up to the auto-converted file size, despite carrying the correct file extension instead of the JPG extension.